aionnetwork/aion-docs/developers/tools/maven-cli/update-maven.md

         <aion4j.plugin.version>0.5.4</aion4j.plugin.version>
         ...

     </properties>
     ```

 2. Rename or delete the `lib` folder within your project.
-Renaming the project to something like `lib-old` is safer since you can revert to it if something goes wrong:
+Renaming the project to something like `lib-old` is safer since you can revert to it if something goes wrong.
+Run the following line in a terminal or command prompt:

     ```bash
     mv lib lib-old